Blankeos/vike-metadata/README.md

 2. Use in your pages

 Adding defaults does not add the metadata to the page.
-This does.
+But this part does.
 So if you don't use `useMetadata` on a page the tags will not be rendered at all.
 We don't use the cumulative approach like Next.js does.

 ```tsx
 export function Page() {